linux-system-roles/ha_cluster/README.md

 Password of the `hacluster` user.
 This user has full access to a cluster.
 It is recommended to vault encrypt the value, see
 <https://docs.ansible.com/ansible/latest/user_guide/vault.html> for details.

+This variable is optional if the role is used to configure a non-running container or VM image.

 #### `ha_cluster_hacluster_qdevice_password`